floweredscarf/su25/labs/lab01/index.md

    to download your JDK version. **Choose a version that is 17 or greater!** Depending on which version you choose, make sure that it is compatible with the language level (e.g. if you choose SDK 18, choose your language level to be 18).

+### Task: Terminal Test Run

+Let's ensure that everything is working.

+{% include alert.html content="
+**Tip**: We have a video below that shows what the correct outputs for these commands should look like.
+" %}

+1. First open up your terminal.
+    Check that git is a recognized command by typing the following command:

+    ```shell
+    git --version
+    ```

+    The version number for git should be printed.
+If you see "git: command not found", or similar, try opening a new terminal window, restarting your computer, or installing git again.

+2. Second, let's check that `javac` and `java` are working.
+    `javac` and `java` allow *Command Line Compilation*, or in other words, the ability to run Java programs directly from the command line.
+    In practice, most developers run Java programs through an IDE like IntelliJ, so we won't be using command line compilation for much this semester other than testing your setup.
+    Start by running the following commands at your terminal.

+    ```shell
+    mkdir ~/temp
+    cd ~/temp
+    ```

+    1. In this newly created directory, create an empty file `HelloWorld.java`.

+        ```shell
+        touch HelloWorld.java
+        ```

+    2. Then, open the file using your operating system's text editor.
+        You can do this from the command line:

+        - Mac: `open -e ./HelloWorld.java`
+        - Windows: `notepad ./HelloWorld.java`
+        - Linux: `xdg-open ./HelloWorld.java`

+    3. Copy paste the following code block into the editor, then save and close.

+        ```java
+        public class HelloWorld {
+            public static void main(String[] args) {
+                System.out.println("Hello world!");
+            }
+        }
+        ```

+    4. In your terminal, type `cat HelloWorld.java`.
+You should see the contents of the file we just created.

+    5. In your terminal, enter `ls` (list the files/folders in this directory).
+        You should only see `HelloWorld.java` listed.

+    6. Run `javac HelloWorld.java`.
+If this produces any output, then something may be wrong with your setup.
+Try opening a new terminal window or restarting your computer.
+If that still doesn't work, see the Troubleshooting section under the directions for your operating system.

+    7. Type `ls`, you should see both `HelloWorld.java` and a freshly created `HelloWorld.class` (the `javac` command created this file).

+    8. Run `java HelloWorld`.
+It should print out "Hello world!" for you.
+        If it didn't, something is wrong with your setup!

+    9. You're done!
+You can also delete the "temp" folder and its contents as you please.

+    The video below shows what we're hoping for when we run through the steps above.
+    If you see something similar to this, your java setup is complete.

+    <script id="asciicast-i4kqX0gnASof89lIdE6JzMCyC" src="https://asciinema.org/a/i4kqX0gnASof89lIdE6JzMCyC.js" async ></script>

 ### Creating Projects